Skip to content

 Alternative Minimum Tax (AMT)

-The Alternative Minimum Tax (AMT) is a separate tax system that requires some taxpayers to calculate their tax liability twice—first, under ordinary income tax rules, then under the AMT—and pay whichever amount is highest.
+The Alternative Minimum Tax (AMT) is a separate tax system that requires some individual taxpayers to calculate their tax liability twice—first, under ordinary income tax rules, then under the AMT—and pay whichever amount is highest.
 The AMT has fewer preferences and different exemptions and rates than the ordinary system.

 How Is the Alternative Minimum Tax (AMT) Calculated?